ryansmcgee/seirsplus/README.md

 Version 1.0 of the seirsplus package as well as the code and documentation presented in this repository represent COVID modeling frameworks developed in 2020 and early 2021.

-Ongoing modeling and code development with collaborators have advanced the SEIRS+ framework we use internally considerably since the last package release.

 #### 🔶 *Upcoming Major Release: 2.0 (Feb 2022)*

+Ongoing modeling and code development with collaborators have advanced the SEIRS+ framework we use internally considerably since the last major package release.

 A major Version 2.0 public release of the SEIRS+ framework package and documentation is planned for early February — watch this space!
 If you would like access to the Version 2.0 code or further information before this public release, please do not hesitate to reach out.

 *New Features in Version 2.0 include:*